Chttan/Shopify-Developer-Intern-Challenge-API/README.md

 This was not so simple, as there needs to be a way for the standalone script to access the **store** app, its model and its database.
 After experimenting and searching, I found a way to load the model such that I could access the database and the Django Python API so that my own API could work.

 With everything working, I created a simple test script, **test.py**, to debug and demonstrate my new API.
+I tested some edge cases, mainly adding items that exist already, purchasing items that have no inventory and purchasing items that do not exist, to name a few.
+At the moment, there is nothing in the model that prevents negative prices or inventory counts.
+This would not cause any exceptions but may make a few customers happy ;).
+In the future, I would like to explore the Django models in order to use those restrictions.

+The next improvements I would like to make beyond the challenge suggestions are to add a frontend so that data can be visualised easier.
+I would like to create a way for a customer to join a waiting list on items that have no inventory left.

 Overall, this was a fun experience and I am looking forward to creating more projects in Django!